Interventions for neurological conditions

 - Activities-specific balance confidence scale (ABC scale)

-- Purpose: measure self-reported confidence level in performing without losing balance or feeling unsteady
+- Purpose: measure self-reported confidence in performing activities without losing balance or feeling unsteady

 - Setting: outpatient